openjdk/apidiff/src/share/doc/apidiff.md

   * `java.compiler/**` matches all packages and types in the `java.compiler` module

+Depending on how you invoke `apidiff`, you may need to quote the pattern to prevent the `*` characters being interpreted by a command shell.

 ## Notes

 A "notes" file is used to specify links to be injected into the generated report